 The Division of Cancer Sciences encompasses research groups looking at both basic and translational cancer research.

 In addition to killing tumour cells, conventional cancer therapies such as chemotherapy and radiotherapy kill all dividing cells in the body resulting in a wide range of unwanted side effects.
-Targeted therapy blocks the growth of cancer cells by interfering with specific targeted molecules needed for carcinogenesis and tumour growth, rather than by simply interfering with all rapidly dividing cells as does current therapies such as chemotherapy.
-The ultimate aim is to kill the tumour with minimal side effects to the patient.
+Targeted therapy blocks the growth of cancer cells by interfering with specific targeted molecules present only in tumour cells thus with the ultimate aim of achieving a much more efficient and specific treatment which only kills tumour cells and thus reduces the side effects experienced by the patients.
 The Targeted Cancer Therapy group, based at The University of Surrey and led by Professor Pandha, are working on several projects:

-Investigating so-called oncolytic viruses (viruses that solely replicate in cancer cells causing them to die) including herpes simplex virus (HSV) and reovirus in bladder and prostate models.
+Investigating so-called oncolytic viruses (viruses that solely replicate in cancer cells causing them to die) including herpes simplex virus (HSV), coxsackie virus and reovirus in bladder and prostate models.
 A clinical trial has recently been completed which used Coxsackie A21 virus in conjunction with mitomycin C to target and kill non muscle invasive bladder cancer cells.

 Setting up a bio-repository and accompanying 'database' of 300 patients with all stages of prostate cancer to allow longitudinal blood sampling whilst on different treatment programs, and enable banking and analysis of serum and DNA at 6 monthly intervals.